-High Temperature and Creep Assessments
+High Temperature Assessments

 Components such as heater tubes, steam and catalytic reformers, thin/thick wall reactors, and Fluid Catalytic Cracking Units (FCCU) can experience a combination of high temperature, stress, and long exposure that results in material degradation from the process referred to as creep.

-High-temperature damage can be caused by numerous factors including:
+High-temperature damage can be caused by numerous factors, including:

 • Flame impingement